Pylons/pyramid/BFG_HISTORY.rst

   authentication policies named ``RepozeWho1AuthenticationPolicy``, ``RemoteUserAuthenticationPolicy``, and ``AuthTktAuthenticationPolicy`` now must accept two positional
-  arguments: the orginal argument accepted by each (userid or identity) plus a second argument, which will be the current request.
+  arguments: the original argument accepted by each (userid or identity) plus a second argument, which will be the current request.
   Apologies, this is required to service finding groups when there is no "global" database connection.